WinVector/Examples/rebalance/ROC_shape.md

 ![](ROC_shape_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

-The point to remember is: there is a diversity of possible `ROC` plot shapes, even in fairly restritive circumstances.
-In the next section we move away from odd ROC shapes to the arctypical one we expect in data science projects.
+The point to remember is: there is a diversity of possible `ROC` plot shapes, even in fairly restrictive circumstances.
+In the next section we move away from odd ROC shapes to the archetypal one we expect in data science projects.

 ## The Expected AUC shape